michelcrypt4d4mus/pdfalyzer/README.md

 pipx install pdfalyzer
 ```

+See [PyPDF2 installation notes](https://github.com/py-pdf/PyPDF2#installation) about `PyCryptodome` if you plan to `pdfalyze` any files that use AES encryption.

 For info on how to setup a dev environment, see [Contributing](#contributing) section at the end of this file.